DanConwayDev/ngit-relay/README.md

 ## Out of Scope

 **A User Interface, e.g., cgit.** Users only interact with Nostr relays over the Nostr protocol through Nostr clients.
-This comes with lots of benefits, e.g., changing relays easily.
+This comes with lots of benefits, e.g., portability and user chocie.
 It should be the same for Git servers.
 Quickly browsing repository code on the web or sharing a permalink to some line of a commit is really useful.
 Someone should write a cgit-like web client for this that uses the Git protocol.
 It shouldn't be baked into Git servers.
 Protocols > platforms.

 **SSH / non-Nostr-based permissions.** See 'When Private Repos?' in the FAQ section.